 The FT’s latest newsletter

-In addition to the newsletters mentioned above, Road to Recovery is an essential FT newsletter focusing on business and the economy in a world transformed by the pandemic.
+In addition to the newsletters mentioned above, Disrupted Times is an essential FT newsletter focusing on business and the economy in a world transformed by the pandemic.
 Delivered to subscriber’s inboxes three times a week, readers can expect updates on the Coronavirus economic impact, and vaccination and treatment developments.

 Scoping industry trends for commercial teams